-The Society of Clinical Injury Lawyers, the professional body for medical negligence solicitors, believes there is an alternative to capping legal costs for claims.
+The Society of Clinical Injury Lawyers (SCIL), the professional body for medical negligence solicitors, believes there is an alternative to capping legal costs for claims.

 They argue that if NHS Resolution – the organisation which defends NHS claims – and the hospital trusts themselves were to admit responsibility earlier and learn from mistakes more quickly, the legal process could be shortened or avoided altogether, thus reducing costs on both sides.

 Like AvMA, SCIL is also worried that the changes could stop patients from getting justice and answers when they are entitled to do so.